 So why did I decide to try these meal kits?
 For me, the worst parts about cooking are figuring out what to make, buying all the ingredients, and then figuring out how the hell to make it.
 Meal kits are supposed to cut out those inconveniences.

-I cooked meals with both Home Chef and Sun Basket, and while these best meal delivery service aren’t foolproof—I somehow managed to wipe sour cream in my hair at one point—they do make cooking dinner more manageable and much more delicious.
+I cooked meals with both Home Chef and Sun Basket, and while these meal kits aren’t foolproof—I somehow managed to wipe sour cream in my hair at one point—they do make cooking dinner more manageable and much more delicious.

 I Made Black Bean and Corn Tacos with Home Chef